int128/actions-tanpopo/tasks/update-biome-ci/README.md

 ## Step

 The workspace is already updated by [precondition.sh](./precondition.sh).
-Your task is generating the description of the change.
+Your task is generating the description of the current change.